mah0001/metadata-editor-docs-v2/tech_roles_permissions.md

 ## Permission levels in API

 The permissions are reflected in the API key(s) of the user.
 What a user can (or cannot) do in the Metadata Editor, s/he can (or cannot) do programmatically using her/his API key.

-## Defining a new role

-The editor allows creating new custom roles.
-To create a new role, go to users under site administration and then click on the navigation link for “User Roles”.
-Who can do that?
-How?

-## Assigning roles to users

-***Assigning a role***

-***Changing roles***

-## Setting a default role

-When an organization gives access to all staff (through corporate authentication system): ...